What is Insulin Resistance?

 - PCOS (polycystic ovary syndrome)

-- Hyperandrogenism (increased facial and body hair growing, acne, male pattern baldness)
+- Hyperandrogenism (increased facial and body hair growth, acne, male pattern baldness)

 - Non-alcoholic Fatty liver